 "I would be a doctor.
 The human body is so fascinating and complex and the learning never ends especially with all of the ongoing advances in medicine."

-Karl's Favorite Zoo Animal and Why:
+Beth's Favorite Zoo Animals and Why:

 Since she started as public affairs and services director in 1990, a la Carte has become one of metro Milwaukee's largest summer festivals; the Zoo's first website was established and then was redesigned in 2012; the Zoo has maintained its yearly attendance and status as Wisconsin's largest family attraction.